trackie-nz/trackie/README.md

   so transactions import automatically.
 Entirely opt-in; Trackie works fully with manual import (CSV / OFX / QIF / QFX) and no bank connection at all.
 - **No lock-in** - export your full budget any time and take it anywhere.

+## Why this repository exists

+This is the *actual code* that runs trackie.nz, published in the open so anyone can verify exactly what happens to their financial data.
+No analytics, no tracking, no hidden changes - Trackie is standard Actual Budget plus one small, auditable New Zealand layer to allow multi-user and Akahu sync.

 ## Acknowledgements